 5. Angel investors and venture capitalists.

-We saved the best for last, mostly because angel investors and venture capitalists tend to be a bit more specific as a funding option.
+We saved the best financing option for last, mostly because angel investors and venture capitalists tend to be a bit more specific as a funding option.
 Angel investors invest their wealth into a business (typically to the tune of $25,000 to $100,000 per company) and request equity in return.
 Venture capitalists invest in high-growth companies, like apps and software startups, and are provided shares in the company or an equity position that allows the VC to be active in the startup.
 If your business already has a proven business concept or a record of success and need more money to grow, these two options are some of the best ways to get large sums of financing quickly.

 Ultimately, deciding which financing option is best for your startup is a decision that will require you to spend some time thinking about your company’s past, present, and future.
 Regardless of whether you’re pitching to an investor or family member, make sure that you can thoroughly explain the idea behind your startup and business plan.
 This gives each individual a glimpse into the future of your startup and the valuable role that they can play within its success.